 Doesn’t every bodybuilder want to lose weight and gain muscle mass?
-If you’re like me, then you’ve tried numerous different diets, but haven’t had much luck.
+If you’re like me, then finding the best diet has been difficult.
+After trying so many different ones, but haven’t had much luck.
 There are so many different diets out there, including the ever-popular Keto Diet, which bodybuilders tend to follow.

 However, none are designed in a manner similar to the Renegade Diet.
 I spent some time following this diet in order to produce a very thorough Renegade Diet review.
 As you’ll see this diet is quite unlike any others that you might have heard of.